 Yellow box junction — exit was clear at moment of entry

 The legal test: don't ENTER the box if exit is NOT clear.
 If exit was clear at moment of entry but a vehicle ahead unexpectedly stopped (cyclist crossed, lights changed, accident ahead), the contravention is not made out.
 Contravention is about the entry decision, not duration inside.
+Tranche-3 note: many 2024 councils outside London misapply this and issue PCNs where the exit WAS clear at entry — cite this expressly if your council only began moving-traffic enforcement in 2024.

 Legal basis